Pingid/ts-prove/README.md

 ## use

 The library provides a set of composable functions for typesafe schema validation and data decoding.
-The standered library of decoders also provid structured error ouputs which can be harnessed for message validation on for example HTTP requests on a nodejs server.
+The standered library of decoders also provid structured error ouputs which can be harnessed for message validation in, for example, serverside request handlers.

 ## basic